 Welcome to Smart Fi,

-As our children grew my wife slowly began to return to work.
+As our children grew my wife slowly began to return to work on a part-time basis.
 As our annual income has grown we have been able to resist the urge to spend more.
-By avoiding life style creep we have saved the extra earnings to the point where we now save 39.4% of our gross annual income.
+By avoiding lifestyle creep, we have saved the extra earnings to the point where we now save 40% of our annual income.

 I hope to use The Smart Fi blog as a conduit to motivate, educate and inspire.
 For every person that knows about financial independence there are many more that don’t.
 So take a look around the website.
 Leave comments.
 I would love to hear your feedback and opinion.